Exploring Savannah, GA With Kids

 Once you reach the beach, rent bikes and beach gear or tour a lighthouse, though it could be a lot of stairs for very little ones.

-Cameron’s favorite was always the touch tanks.
+Cameron’s favorite at this Georgia aquarium was always the touch tanks.
 There is a small grocery store and a few restaurants on the Island where you can eat or pick up items for a picnic.

 Savannah is home to great coastal southern food and many of the best spots are both casual enough for kids to eat in and great for take-out.